RobKraft/SQLServerSecurityHugo/content/en/docs/Resources/checklist.md

 ---
-title: "Basic Usage"
+title: "Checklist"
-description: "test post"
+description: "A Checklist For Hardening Your Server"
 date: 2020-01-28T00:34:51+09:00
 draft: false
 weight: -4